kernelOfTruth/kernelat/README.md

 Distribution and Contribution
 -----------------------------

 kernelat is provided under terms and conditions of GPLv3+.
 See file "COPYING" for details.
-Mail any suggestions, bugreports and comments to me: pfactum@gmail.com.
+Mail any suggestions, bugreports and comments to me: oleksandr@natalenko.name.